mer-hybris/hadk.sailfishos.org/new-device-build.rst

 Setup a device target: :doc:`scratchbox2`

-Create a simple TEMPLATED spec file
+Create a simple ``.spec`` file that sets the correct variables and then includes ``droid-hal-device.inc``, which contains the RPM building logic:

 .. code-block:: console